pr28416/redesigned-umbrella/README.md

 5. Repeat steps 2-4 until the user enters `"STOP"` as their input for the username.

-6. Iterate through the dictionary and print the usernames and their associated passwords.
+6. Iterate through `loginInfo` and print the usernames and their associated passwords.

 ## Step 2: Ask the user to log in